Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 - Implement the config validation functionality as a flag of the `sync` command (`sync --[no]-validate`).
     - Pros:
-        - Can be enabled by default to decrease the number of errors related to invalid config files.
+        - Can be enabled by default to detect invalid configuration fields before synchronization.
     - Cons:
-        - No ability to validate just a config file without performing synchronization.
+        - No ability to validate a config file without performing synchronization.
         - Validation process may need extra permissions that are not essential for the synchronization.